xqfang233/-Identify-Fraudulent-Healthcare-Providers/README.md

 ## Deployment & On-demand Prediction

 ### Predictive contributions for each feature
-Since we have 36 features it's bothersome to enter them all at once for on-demand point prediction, we conducted a SHAP analysis for the XGBoost model to see which features are more important toward making predictions.
+Given the challenge of inputting all 36 features for on-demand predictions, I utilized SHAP analysis on the XGBoost model to identify which features play a more significant role in driving predictions.

 ![shap-xgboost](https://github.com/xqfang233/Identify-Fraudulent-Healthcare-Providers/assets/81652429/bbeb2ca8-2fe1-4a63-9d88-16af4a4ace24)

-The features are ordered descendingly based on their predictive contributions, and we pick the first 8 features to retrain an XGBoost model for on-demand analysis:
+The features are ordered descendingly based on their predictive contributions, and I pick the first 8 features to retrain an XGBoost model for on-demand analysis:

 ![xgb_t](https://github.com/xqfang233/Identify-Fraudulent-Healthcare-Providers/assets/81652429/3a493773-4443-4f6f-ad8a-79108fdda083)